International Combat Martial Arts Encyclopedia

 John Turner & Tony Curtis, and national press coverage given to event.

-Further exposure at National Mixed Martial arts events organised
+Further exposure at National Mixed Martial arts events organised by

-by Bushindo-Kai / National Karate Organisation
+Bushindo-Kai / National Karate Organisation UK.

 2002. - Training Camps Conducted in U.S and